widgetbook/widgetbook/packages/widgetbook_annotation/README.md

 ├─ pubspec.yaml
 ```

-A story for AwesomeTile located in `/lib/tiles/awesome_tile.dart` can be defined in that exact file by implementing the following
+A story for `AwesomeTile` located in `/lib/tiles/awesome_tile.dart` can be defined in that file by implementing the following

 ```dart
 @WidgetbookStory(name: 'Default', type: AwesomeTile)